-However, the ANLS-B does not reach zero, which suggests that some generated answers still partially resemble the target sequences.
-Moreover, the effect on the CDMG is even more evident in this case, where the inclusion of more questions in the optimization tends to affect even QA pairs that are left out of the attack.
-In the patch attack scenario, a similar trend can be observed across all curves, but with lower impact on the model due to the more restrictive scenario (which modifies only a portion of the document rather the full image).
+The ANLS-B does not reach zero, suggesting that some generated answers still partially resemble the target sequences.
+In the patch attack scenario, a similar trend can be observed across all curves, with lower impact on the model due to the more restrictive scenario (which modifies only a portion rather the full document).
 For Pix2Struct, both the ASR and the ANLS-B are generally lower compared to the full-document setting.
-For Donut, the drop is even more pronounced, with ASR approaching $0$ already at $B=2$ and ANLS-B decreasing as well. \textit{Overall, these results show that jointly manipulating multiple answers substantially increases the difficulty of the attack.}
+For Donut, the drop is even more pronounced, with ASR approaching $0$ already at $B=2$ and ANLS-B also decreasing. \textit{Thus, jointly manipulating multiple answers substantially increases the attack difficulty.}